-- Each proposal must have one Project Leader from the UK and one Project Leader from the specified Partner Country/Territory. - Both Project Leaders must be Leading Researchers1 or Established Researchers3 - UK Project Leaders must be permanent employees of one of the following (this means that Emeritus and Honorary Professors may not apply as lead): - A not-for-profit higher education institution with the capacity to undertake high-quality- research, unless specified otherwise in Appendix 1. - A UK higher education institution (all UK higher education institutions are eligible). - A not-for-profit research organisation with the capacity to undertake highquality research.
+- Each proposal must have one Project Leader from the UK and one Project Leader from the specified Partner Country/Territory. - Both Project Leaders must be Leading Researchers1 or Established Researchers2 - UK Project Leaders must be permanent employees of one of the following (this means that Emeritus and Honorary Professors may not apply as lead): - A not-for-profit higher education institution with the capacity to undertake high-quality research, unless specified otherwise in Appendix 1. - A UK higher education institution (all UK higher education institutions are eligible). - A not-for-profit research organisation with the capacity to undertake highquality research.
 The list of eligible UK institutions is attached with the grant call documents on the website.
-A Catapult Centre2 (in the case of the UK Project Leader). - Both Project Leaders' institutions (the 'Lead Institutions') must have the capacity to administer the grant. - Individual departments within a single institution can make multiple applications per call provided that the proposed activities are clearly different. - Project Leaders may only submit one Research Collaboration application per call.
+A Catapult Centre3 (in the case of the UK Project Leader). - Both Project Leaders' institutions (the 'Lead Institutions') must have the capacity to administer the grant. - Individual departments within a single institution can make multiple applications per call provided that the proposed activities are clearly different. - Project Leaders may only submit one Research Collaboration application per call. - Project Leaders who currently hold an ISPF Research Collaborations grant from the British Council are not eligible to apply under this call. - Organisations affiliated to higher education institutions in the UK or any other country and based in the partner country, (e.g. an overseas campus) may apply as the Lead Institution in the partner country provided that other eligible higher education institutions or research organisations are also involved as Associated Partners in-country.